 Our treatments focus on restoring your ability to live a healthy, active lifestyle.
 This starts with identifying the sources of your pain.
 Treatment then starts with our initial focus on the pain generators and then expands to include compensatory issues that develop in response to the pain.

-Knee Joint Pain Relief and Diagnosis
+Knee Joint Pain Diagnosis

 Knee problems often develop from everyday wear and tear, overuse, or an injury.
 They can also be caused by the natural process of aging.
 Pain may arise from the knee joint itself or from any of the many surrounding muscles, ligaments or tendons.
 Knee pain that originates from any or all of the compartments of the knee joint and it’s associated ligaments and tendons usually worsens with activities or movement of leg.
 Pain worse at night that is associated with extreme tenderness just below the knee joint along the inside of the leg is often associated with bursitis of the knee which is a condition called Pes Anserine bursitis.
 Instability from trauma or hypermobility syndromes can also contribute to knee pain.
 This complex design can make diagnosis and treatment of knee pain somewhat tricky.

 Sometimes knee pain isn’t related directly to the knee.
 For example, osteoarthritis of the hip can refer pain to the knee.
 Additionally, a herniated lumbar disc or arthritis of the back particularly at the L4 level can cause referred pain to the knee.

 In your very first appointment at the Barr Center, we’ll ask you to describe your knee pain, its history and what you think has contributed to its occurrence.
 A physical examination, x-rays and imaging studies will follow.
 Diagnostic musculoskeletal ultrasounds may be used to reach an accurate diagnosis.
 Read our Costco Connections article for more information and Tips for Strengthen your Knee.

 Conditions We Treat: